gzweigle/open-hybrid-piano/hardware/releases/ips20/README.md

 User to decide on PCB fuse design and strategy.

-Short video on removing and replacing a surface mount fuse.
+Here is a short video on the *stem piano* historical progress YouTube channel about removing and replacing a surface mount fuse.
 Also see other resources on the internet. https://www.youtube.com/watch?v=TsNTWSIT84I

 ### Power jumper